uktrade/data-hub-korben/korben/bau/README.md

     - if the row exists and is older than the incoming row, the incoming row is “upserted” into the intermediate database and sent to Leeloo;
-  - if all 50 entries result in either an insert or an update, then it is assumed that there are more entries to download for this entity type and the offset is incremented and the “next” page is processed in the same way.
+  - if all 50 entries result in either an insert or an update, then it is assumed that there are further outstanding updates to download for this entity type and the offset is incremented and the “next” page is processed in the same way.